mkadlof/plepiseq-phylogenetic-pipeline/README.md

    cp nextflow.config.template nextflow.config
    ```
    **Important**: adjust the content of this file to you particular environment and needs.
-7. [Obsolete] Run one or more example scripts to test the pipeline:
+7. [Optional] Run one or more example scripts to test the pipeline:
    ```bash
    ./run_example_sars-cov-2.sh
    ./run_example_influenza.sh